Mt Scott Learning Center

 Mount Scott Alternative High School is an alternative high school in Portland, Oregon.
 It is designed to provide a semi-traditional learning environment for high school students with the added benefit of small classes and supportive adults.
 The school enrolls 160 students with an average teacher-to-student ratio of 1 to 15.
 Thematic, integrated courses are offered in languages, arts, math, social studies, science, health and P.E., plus a variety of electives.
 Students participate in service learning activities, as well as outdoor educational experiences.
-The school employs a full-time counselor and counseling interns, and provides individual tutoring services through a variety of volunteers.
 The school is located in the former Laurelwood United Methodist Church, near the corner of Foster and Holgate in south-east Portland.